What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 So if it was, we had to support it.

-I've recounted many times Mubarak hell.
+I've recounted many times, Mubarak, hell.

-Holding on to this guy a known product or throwing that country into turmoil and ending up perhaps with a militant Islamic regime, which looks like it might happen.
+Holding on to this guy, a known product, or throwing that country into turmoil and ending up perhaps with a militant Islamic regime, which looks like it might happen.

-Well, that certainly is not in our national interest to do or to have happen.
+That certainly is not in our national interest to do or to have happen.

 Ditto Libya.